 for reproductive purposes.

 is the whole phase that includes G1, S and G2.

 So we'll begin in the second figure here with prophase and then

 we'll explore prometaphase, metaphase.
-Meta means middle.
+Meta means "beyond" or "after”.

 Pro means early.
 And then anaphase and telophase.

 And finally, after we're done with the nuclear division,

 we'll look briefly at cytokinesis or full cellular division.